Capital of Hong Kong

 The former headquarters of the Hong Kong Police Force was in the same district.

-Just by the description of where all these Hong Kong government buildings are located, you would have a clear picture of why Central is called the capital of Hong Kong although many of them have relocated their offices.
+Just by the description of where all these Hong Kong government buildings are located, you would have a clear picture of why Central is called the "capital of Hong Kong" although many of them have relocated their offices.
 Many white collar workers love to work in Central.
 They feel more superior.

 So, pretty much, you name it, any government and company headquarters were and/or are here in this area, called the capital of Hong Kong.